 My three for admiration would be:

 Adnams – The brand is amazing.
 I love the graphic design.
 We were an Adnams ‘house’ at the John Peel Centre and the arrangement of bottles behind the bar became something of a work of art.
-Why would I, a tea-totaller, want a beer branded hoody?
+Why would I, a tee-totaller, want a beer-branded hoody?
 Dunno, but I did, and I got one.
 Must be the brand?

 The Mix – An extraordinary youth facility in Stowmarket.
-The dedication, care & love of their team leaves me in awe.
-They also have The Cabbages & Kings Café which sells the best home made cakes & pastries in the county.
+The dedication, care and love of their team leaves me in awe.
+They also have The Cabbages & Kings Café which sells the best homemade cakes and pastries in the county.

 Action Medical Research – Not strictly a Suffolk organisation, but they run an annual mini-festival in Mendlesham called Gig in the Garden.
-It’s a fantastic fund raiser and an opportunity to see more established acts on the main stage and upcoming singers & songwriters on the acoustic stage.
+It’s a fantastic fundraiser and an opportunity to see more established acts on the main stage and upcoming singers and songwriters on the acoustic stage.

 This is Matthew hard at work at Gig in the Garden.
 I am involved in the event and I can confirm that he doesn’t do this all the time!